How to Run a Technical Website Audit Without Getting Lost in the Details

 We recently broke down why SEO platforms and agencies can overcomplicate things, especially for small teams.
 Now, let's look at what you can do yourself:

 Is your menu easy to follow?
-Can users find what they need in 1–2 clicks?
+Can users find what they need in one or two clicks?

 Website Audit Example (Real-World Scenario)